Skip to Main Content

 The program is funded by an annual $10 per lot fee paid by mobilehome park owners.
 Although we determined that HCD generally spent program funding appropriately, it has spent less than 40 percent of the program’s revenue it has collected and has consequently accumulated $8.3 million in unspent funds.
 Even if HCD’s annual costs grow, the amount of unspent funds will likely continue to grow if the Legislature does not reduce the fee.
 To assess the appropriateness of the program’s fee, we modeled different scenarios and determined that suspending the fee from fiscal year 2024–25 through the program’s sunset date in January 2027 would reduce the unspent fund balance and still allow HCD sufficient funding to address complaints.

-RE: Cotati, California / Countryside Mobile Home Park / Harmony Communities
+RE: Cotati, California / Countryside Mobile Home Park / Predator Harmony Communities

 Fri, Dec 15, 2023 – Another conflict is brewing involving senior citizens, affordable housing, property values and mobile home parks, this time in Cotati.